rmosleydb/text-to-sql/README.md

 # text-to-sql
-A Text to SQL endpoint on the Databricks Environment
+A Text to SQL endpoint built on the Databricks Environment